 Use a 96-well assay plate that can accommodate up to 300 μ l per well to create a dilution series of 12 kinase concentrations.
 The 384-well assay plate will contain 24 replicates (n = 24) of each kinase concentration from the 96-well assay plate.
-These 24 replicates of each kinase concentration, along with the 24 replicates of the 0% phosphorylation control (see the template on the next page), will be used to determine a Z'-factor calculation.
+These 24 replicates of each kinase concentration, along with the 24 replicates of the 0% phosphorylation control (see the template below), will be used to determine a Z-factor calculation.